IATI/downstream-partner-publishing-guidelines/docs/project_funding.rst

 Project funding is provided to an organisation to carry out a specific activity, resulting in direct expenditure by the organisation.

-Example 1 - Direct project funding
+Example 1 - Simple project funding
 ----------------------------------
 - Organisation 1 funds Organisation 2 to carry out Activity B.